careem/mockingbird/README.md

 }
 ```

-To generate mocks for a specific module you have first to apply the plugin in your module's build gradle
+To generate mocks for a specific module you have first to apply the plugin in this module's build gradle

 Kotlin DSL: